knirch/sshux/README.md

 started screen or tmux" when you curse up a storm about losing work due to a network outage.

-Add sshux to your .bashrc on the server, consider that it will loaded twice, first up to the point where sshux starts, then fully when sshux has wrapped your session.
+Add sshux to your .bashrc on the server;

     /path/to/sshux-wrap && exit

-The `&& exit` is needed as `sshux-wrap` will `exit 1` if the calling shell is either inside a tmux session (i.e. it just wrapped the shell), or is not a SSH session.
+The `&& exit` is needed to leave the shell when you disconnect from/ or end a sshux session.

 Now connect to your system and it should look just like normal.
 That's it.